drf-forms/drf-schema-adapter/README.md

-# LevIT's DRF Auto-endpoint
+# DRF-schema-adapter

-`drf_auto_endpoint` is a library used to make it as straight-forward to declare an API endpoint as it is to declare a new `ModelAdmin` in Django.
+`drf-schema-adapter` is a set of tools used to make it as straight-forward to declare an API endpoint as it is to declare a new `ModelAdmin` in Django and export the corresponding definition to frontend frameworks and libraries

 ## Installation

-So far, `drf_auto_endpoint` is only compatible with python 3.5, Django 1.9 and DRF 3.3.
+`drf-schema-adapter` is compatible with python 2.7 and 3.4+, Django 1.8 and DRF 3.3+
-It probably also works with other version of python 3.3+ and Django 1.8+, it just hasn't been tested with those yet.

 ### With pip

-`pip install drf_auto_endpoint`
+`pip install drf-schema-adapter`

 ### From source